junkoda/cola_halo/README.md

    mpirun -n 4 cola_halo param.lua
 ```
 Where 4 is the number of MPI nodes you use.
 It can be any number, but
-we recomend it is a divisor of the number of particle per dimension
+we recommend it is a divisor of the number of particle per dimension
-`nc` for effiective domain decomposition.
+`nc` for effective domain decomposition.

 # Outputs